 United Steelworkers Local 5000, based in Middleburg, Ohio, represents about 100 employees of various Great Lakes shipping companies.
 David Sager headed the union from 1999 until last April.
 There was a good reason … Read More ➡

-Lon Sullivan’s thefts apparently went a good deal further than initial reports had indicated.
-On February 28, Sullivan, former treasurer of American Federation of Government Employees Local 644, was charged in U.S. District Court for the District of Delaware in an information count with wire fraud in the amount of $8,647 from the Baltimore-based union.
+On April 5, Andrew Thibodeau, former secretary-treasurer of International Association of Machinists and Aerospace Workers Local Lodge 1433, was charged in U.S. District Court for the District of Connecticut in a one-count information with embezzling more than $70,000 in funds from the Kensington-based union.
 He then pleaded guilty.
-The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards and the Office of Inspector General.… Read More ➡
+The actions follow an investigation by the Labor Department’s Office of Labor-Management Standards and Office of Inspector General.… Read More ➡

 On March 29, Fenna Saylors, former treasurer of National Association of Letter Carriers Branch 378, pleaded guilty in U.S. District Court for the Northern District of Indiana to one count of embezzling $16,647 in funds from the Marion, Ind. union.
 The guilty plea follows an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡